Seamer railway station: History

 Seamer station was opened on 7 July 1845 by the York and North Midland Railway and became a junction station when a branch line to Filey was opened the following year (5 October 1846).
 Its island platform configuration was chosen to make it easier for passengers to change between the two routes here rather than continuing into Scarborough to do so.
 A second branch line from the station (the Forge Valley Line to Pickering) was opened by the NER on 1 May 1882 - the station subsequently underwent improvements (including the construction of a second signal box and an additional passenger line & platform) in 1911 to accommodate the extra traffic.

 The Forge Valley line was never particularly busy and it was an early victim of road competition, closing to passengers on 5 June 1950 (less than three years after the nationalisation of the railway system).
 The track was lifted by 1953 and the additional platform and slow line here was removed soon afterwards.
 The former station house on the down (eastern) side next to the level crossing (which has been pedestrian only since the late 1980s) still stands, though no longer in rail usage (now a private residence).

 Facilities

 The station currently only has basic facilities, such as a large shelter on the island platforms, as well as passenger information screens towards the middle of the platforms.
 The station is unstaffed, but a ticket machine is provided.
 Step-free access to the platform is via a foot level crossing at the north end - this is supervised from the nearby signal box.

 Services

 TransPennine Express

-From Seamer Monday to Saturdays there are up to two trains per hour eastbound to Scarborough and westbound generally an hourly TransPennine Express service to York, with two-hourly extensions to Leeds and Manchester Piccadilly.
+From Seamer Monday to Saturdays, there are up to two trains per hour eastbound to Scarborough and westbound generally an hourly TransPennine Express service to York, Leeds and Manchester Victoria.
 Through trains to Liverpool Lime Street had been reduced significantly following the COVID-19 pandemic and were finally withdrawn at the December 2022 timetable change.

 On Sundays, the same service pattern applies.